CharlesPlusC/CharlesPlusC.github.io/_pages/constellationbot.md

 ---

 The aim of this page is to provide a quick overview of the current state of mega-constellations in LEO.
 These visualizations are based on the use of TLEs provided by [Space-Track](https://www.space-track.org/) .
 This page will periodically update with the latest visualizations from the Constellation Bot from my repo [here](https://github.com/CharlesPlusC/ConstellationBot).
+Update: Retired.

 <table>
   <tr>